Minister Fatakeshto

 Minister Fatakeshto is a 2007 Bengali language political action thriller film directed by Swapan Saha and produced by Shree Venkatesh Films.
 It is the sequel to MLA Fatakeshto (2006), and the second installment of the Fatakeshto series.
 The film stars Mithun Chakraborty, Koel Mallick, and Soumitra Chatterjee reprising their roles from the previous film with George Baker, Deepankar De, Shankar Chakraborty and Locket Chatterjee playing pivotal roles.
 The story, screenplay and the dialogues were written by N.K Salil, with soundtrack composed by Jeet Gannguli and action sequences designed by Judo Ramu.
 The film was a super-hit in the box office.

 The film received mixed reviews from the critics.
 The critics praised the performances of Chakraborty, Koel Mallick and Chatterjee, dialogues written by N.K Salil, the music by Jeet Gannguli, the cinematography, but criticized the plot, the political portrayal and particularly the climax action sequence.

 The song Ami Minister Fatakeshto was sung by Mithun Chakraborty himself, which topped the music charts on Sangeet Bangla.
 It was one of the highest grossing Bengali films of 2007.
+It and its prequel are inspired from the Bollywood movie Nayak: The Real Hero.